Jayprakash-ghritlahre/Hello-World-in-github/README.md

-# Hello-World-in-github
+# Hello-World-in-Github
-My first repo in github
+My first repo in GitHub

+Hello there, My name is jayprakash and I am too excited to upload my first project in GitHub.